algermissen/cassandra-ruby-queue/README.md

 in the same shard.

-Note that this implies that we use at least four shards, allowing an offset of at least twi in both directions.
+Note that this implies that we use at least four shards, allowing an offset of at least two in both directions.

 # Isolation Solves the Coordination Problem